 NOTE: If not using Pre-Alarm, set PA=0.
 PA=1 is the self-optimizing mode.
-For details, refer to "How to Select a Pre-Alarm Level" on page 94.
+For details, refer to "Pre-Alarm" on page 98.

 То Enter or Press Display detector information on the screen.
-The detector address, then press Set alarm sensitivity level.
-A value (1-9) or increase or decrease values by pressing the NEXT or PREVIOUS keys: + or Set Pre-alarm level A value (0-9) or increase or decrease values by pressing the NEXT or PREVIOUS keys: + or Save the sensitivity values.
-Enter Display the next existing detector address. + (Next Selection) Display the previous existing detector address. - (Previous Selection)
+The detector address, then press .
+Set alarm sensitivity level.
+A value (1-9) or increase or decrease values by pressing the NEXT or PREVIOUS keys: or or .
+Set Pre-alarm level A value (0-9) or increase or decrease values by pressing the NEXT or PREVIOUS keys: or or .
+Save the sensitivity values.
+Enter Display the next existing detector address.
+(Next Selection) Display the previous existing detector address.
+(Previous Selection)